 What is “normal”, or “malfunctioning”?
 What if all the trees in a population have a particular fungus causing leafspots?
 Is that then normal, and thus not a disease?

+Note that all definitions refer to duration of the damage.
 What is “persistent”, “continuous irritation”, or “sustained disturbance”?
 What is the difference between injury and disease?

 Do insects cause disease?
 According to all these definitions, yes, they can, as many are persistent and their interaction with plants otherwise fits definitions of disease.
 But insect-caused damage is generally excluded from the concept of disease and pathogens.
 Nematodes are traditionally included.
 This is just a result of what branch of science traditionally deals with these things.